More Challenges to President Ferguson

 First Black Student

 With the arrival of the 20th century, Winston M.C.
-Dickson 1904 of Porter’s Springs, Texas (a small town new Houston), became the first African American to enroll at Pomona College.
+Dickson 1904 of Porter’s Springs, Texas (a small town near Houston), became the first African American to enroll at Pomona College.
 In his four years as a student, he was active as president of the Literary Society and the Prohibition League and a member of the Debating Club, the choir, a fraternity and other groups.
 After graduation, he would go to Harvard Law School and Boston Law School.
 Returning to his hometown of Houston, he would practice law until his death in 1959.
 Though his presence on campus seemed to indicate an openness to diversity, very few African American students would follow in his footsteps until the 1960s.

 - The U.S. Census estimated the country's population at about 70 million.